-601. Individual Studio Project (5).
-Pr., Department Approval

-Graduate work in the various disciplines designed by the student with approval of faculty involved.
+- 601. Individual Studio Project (5).
+Pr., Department ApprovalGraduate work in the various disciplines designed by the student with approval of faculty involved.
 May be repeated for credit.
-This course may be taught concurrently with AT 401.

-634. Painting (5).
+This course may be taught concurrently with AT 401. - 634.
+Painting (5).
 Graduate Painting; optional problems and media.
-May be repeated for credit.

-651. Colloquium in the Arts (5).
+May be repeated for credit. - 642.
+Printmaking (5).Graduate Printmaking; optional problems and media.
+May be repeated for credit. - 651.
+Colloquium in the Arts (5).
 The commonalities and differences between the visual arts, music and literature are investigated.
 Research and discussion may center around an historical period, style or motive.
-This course may be taught concurrently with AT 451.

-652. Reading in Art History (5).
-Pr., AT 251, 252.

-Research in the literature in respect to an art historical period, personage or problem.
+This course may be taught concurrently with AT 451. - 652.
+Reading in Art History (5).
+Pr., AT 251, 252.Research in the literature in respect to an art historical period, personage or problem.
 May be repeated once for credit.
-This course may be taught concurrently with AT 452.

-681 Public School Art (5).

-Materials and methods for the development of art activities in elementary and secondary schools.
-This course may be taught concurrently with AT 481.

-695. Ceramics 1 (5).
-Pr., AT 111 and 121 or permission of Instructor.
-An introduction to the properties and uses of clay involving handbuilding techniques for creative purposes and basic glazing and firing techniques.

-696. Ceramics 2 (5).
-Pr., AT 695
+This course may be taught concurrently with AT 452. - 681.
+Public School Art (5).Materials and methods for the development of art activities in elementary and secondary schools.
+This course may be taught concurrently with AT 481. - 695.
+Ceramics 1 (5).
+Pr., AT 111 and 121 or permission of instructor.
+An introduction to the properties and uses of clay involving handbuilding techniques for creative purposes and basic glazing and firing techniques. - 696.
+Ceramics 2 (5).
+Pr., AT 695.

 An introduction to the potter's wheel and methods related to functional pottery making and design.
 Continued handbuilding techniques with an emphasis on form and expression.
-Basic clay and glaze formulation.

-697. Ceramics 3 (5).
-Pr., AT 696

-Advanced directed study in ceramics.
+Basic clay and glaze formulation. - 697.
+Ceramics 3 (5).
+Pr., AT 696.Advanced directed study in ceramics.